CI Direct Investing / WealthBar Review 2021

 The popular Canadian robo-advisor WealthBar was recently bought out by the wealth management company CI Financial and became CI Direct Investing.

 Should you follow CI Financial’s lead and invest in this platform too?
-Find out in this CI Direct Investing (formerly WealthBar) review.
+Find out in this CI Direct Investing (WealthBar) review.

 WealthBar, now known as CI Direct Investing, is an online investment service that makes it easy to invest your money.